-Shakespeare!
-Austen!
-Vonnegut!
-Angelou!
-Snow College provides a rigorous and rewarding two-year introduction to English.
-Most students who complete the recommended English curriculum at Snow College transfer to four-year colleges or universities with full junior standing in the major.
-Our faculty includes scholars, philosophers, novelists, and poets who are experts in their fields as well as dedicated teachers.
+Snow College provides a rigorous and rewarding two-year introduction to Philosophy and English.
+Most students who complete the recommended curriculum at Snow College transfer to four-year colleges or universities with full junior standing in the major.
+Our faculty includes scholars, philosophers, and creative writers who are experts in their fields as well as dedicated teachers.